aroemers/redelay/README.md

 ;=> #<State@19042[user/config]: :not-delivered>
 ```

-Because it is common to have the name to be equal to the var it is bound to, above can also be written as follows:
+If you bind your State objects to a global var, it is common to have the name to be equal to the var it is bound to.
+Therefore the above can also be written as follows:

 ```clj
 (defstate config (load-config))
 ```

+Users of [mount](https://github.com/tolitius/mount) or [mount-lite](https://github.com/aroemers/mount-lite) will recognize this syntax.
-The `defstate` macro fully supports metadata on the name, docstrings and attribute maps.
+The `defstate` macro fully supports metadata on the name, a docstring and an attribute map.
 Note that this metadata is set on the var.
-If you want metadata on a State, you can use add a `:meta` expression in the body of the `state` macro.
+If you want metadata on a State, you can use **a `:meta` expression** in the body of the `state` macro, or use Clojure's `with-meta` on it.

 Next to metadata support, Clojure's `namespace` and `name` functions also work on State objects.
-For example, this yields a somewhat easier to read status list:
+For example, this may yield an easier to read status list:

 ```clj
 (map name (status))